 BlackBerry’s software efforts continued to bear fruit in the first fiscal quarter of 2017, as enterprises embraced our newly-launched suite of enterprise mobility management (EMM) software.

-That was up 21% year-over-year – “very robust growth,” noted Chen – and driven in large part by the 526 enterprise customers that purchased one of the Good Secure EMM Suites in Q1.
+That was up 21% year-over-year – “very robust growth,” noted Chen – and driven in large part by the 526 enterprise customers that purchased one of the BlackBerry Enterprise Mobility Suite, formerly known as Good Secure EMM Suites, in Q1.

 Customers in Every Industry